New Sophos Firewall models in the XGS Desktop series available

 - NGFW: Measurement with enabled IPS and application control using HTTP traffic and 512 KB object size.

-This standardized methodology ensures that performance data is directly comparable to that of the competition.
+This standardized methodology ensures that performance data can be compared directly with competitor figures.

-Thanks to the adapted tests, Sophos customers can argue with increased transparency.
+Thanks to the adjusted tests, Sophos customers get more transparency when evaluating performance.
 The XGS models offer up to three times higher performance in threat protection and significant improvements in IPSec VPN performance.
-These improvements are the result of the new architecture and an adapted testing methodology that clearly demonstrate the actual benefit.
+These improvements are the result of the new architecture and an adapted testing methodology that clearly demonstrate the practical benefit.

 Faster interfaces